Laia-Pasquina/CocciVol/README.md

 # For Filtering data, segmentation and volume calculation

-See the complete manual (which can be found in the main folder of this GitHub) with the previous installing sections (1 and 2) and the following parts:
+See the complete manual (which can be found in the main folder of this GitHub named "CocciVol manual.pdf") with the previous installing sections (1 and 2) and the following parts:

 3. Sort and prepare your files/folders
 4. Filtering process (preparing raw data)